Custom Dashboards

 • Resize existing widgets

 Dashboard filters are applied to all the widgets in your dashboard.
-They consist of page filters that allow you to narrow down the widget results to certain projects, environments, and date ranges, and a release filter that restricts the data to certain releases.
+By default, they consist of page filters that allow you to narrow down the widget results to certain projects, environments, date ranges, and releases.
+You can also add custom filters to your dashboard by pressing the plus button.
+Each filter begins with selecting a dataset, and then adding a filter condition.
+You can add multiple filters to your dashboard, and they will be applied to all widgets in the dashboard.
 Changing a dashboard filter will prompt you to "Save" or "Cancel".
 To persist filter changes to your dashboard, click "Save", or click "Cancel" to discard the changes.

-When adding a widget or editing an existing one, you will be taken to a new page where you can see the dashboard widget builder.
+When adding a widget or editing an existing one, you will be presented with a side panel where you can see the dashboard widget builder.
 The widget builder has several configuration options that you can use to shape data and add information to your dashboard.
-Learn more in the Widget Builder documentation.
+Visualization types include area / bar / line chart, table, big number, and markdown.
+Learn more about the Widget Builder.

 The widget library contains a collection of prebuilt widgets you can add to your custom dashboards.
-Learn more in the Widget Library documentation.
+Learn more by reading our Widget Library docs.

 Help improve this content